pletzer/mint/README.md

 conda activate mint-dev
 ```

-On Windows and in the Anaconda prompt terminal, repace the above command with:
+On Windows and in the Anaconda prompt terminal, replace the above command with:
 ```
 conda create -n mint-dev
 conda activate mint-dev
-conda install -c conda-forge cmake cython setuptools tbb-devel pip libnetcdf vtk=9.0.3 numpy
+conda install -c conda-forge cmake cython setuptools tbb-devel pip libnetcdf vtk=9.0.3 numpy pytest
 ```

 In the root `MINT` directory then type: